TraFost/TraFost/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:rahmannurudin29@gmail.com)

 ## About Me :
-A **Frontend Developer** with 1-2 years of experience specializing in Next.js, React.js, TypeScript, and JavaScript.
-Currently exploring backend development and React Native.
-Passionate about crafting seamless user experiences and eager to tackle new challenges.
-Let's connect!
+Frontend Developer with experience in transforming design mockups into functional web pages and applications.
+I make sure websites are visually appealing and perform well across all devices.
+Proficient in React, Next.js, TypeScript, and JavaScript, I also have experience with React Native for mobile app development.
+Currently looking for new opportunities to work on exciting projects.

 - 🔭 I’m currently working on Task Manager App (React Native)
 - 🌱 I’m currently learning Backend & Mobile Development